If I Forget to Take Amoxicillin for a Few Days Should I Start Up Again

 Amoxicillin is an antibiotic used to treat different infections caused by bacteria.
 Examples of infections amoxicillin may be used for include chest infections, dental infections and infections of the throat, ear and sinus.

 It works by killing or stopping the growth of bacteria (bugs) and getting rid of the infection.Amoxicillin belongs to a group of antibiotics called penicillins.
 Like all antibiotics, it is not effective against infections caused by viruses.
+For information on how to give amoxicillin to children, see amoxicillin information for parents and carers.

 Dose